-In general, if a Georgia nonprofit receives donations through its website from a particular state that make up a significant portion of the total contributions to the organization, the nonprofit should register for charitable solicitation with that state.
+In general, if a Georgia nonprofit receives significant donations through its website from a particular state, the nonprofit may need to register for charitable solicitation with that state.
 If the Georgia nonprofit receives limited, small contributions or donations from individuals in another state, the organization probably will not be required to register for charitable solicitation within that state (however, each state is different - see below.)